Noam Chomsky Blasts Julian Assange’s ‘Scandalous’ Arrest, Calls It Deeply Disturbing On Many Levels

 “Under the Lula government early in this millennium, Brazil was the most—maybe the most respected country in the world.
 It was the voice for the Global South under the leadership of Lula da Silva.
 Notice what happened.
 There was a coup, soft coup, to eliminate the nefarious effects of the labor party, the Workers’ Party,” Chomsky said.

-Drawing more analogy from history, Chomsky also compared Assange’s arrest to Italian dictator Benito Mussolini’s arrest of Italian philosopher and politician, Antonio Gramsci, who was writing prolifically against Mussolini’s fascist tendencies.
+Drawing more analogy from history, Chomsky also compared Assange’s arrest to Italian dictator Benito Mussolini’s arrest of Italian philosopher and politician Antonio Gramsci, who was writing prolifically against Mussolini’s fascist tendencies.

 “Assange is a similar case: We’ve got to silence this voice.
 You go back to history.
 Some of you may recall when Mussolini’s fascist government put Antonio Gramsci in jail.
 The prosecutor said, We have to silence this voice for 20 years.
 Can’t let it speak.’
 That’s Assange.
 That’s Lula,” Chomsky said.